 - Product Placement: The ghost haunting makes Tom thirsty, so he's constantly chugging Minute Maid orange juice.
 At one point he fills his whole fridge with Minute Maid cartons.

-- Supernatural Proof Father: An aversion, as in this case, Dad and son get involved with the ghost, but Mom's the one Locked Out of the Loop.
+- Supernatural-Proof Father: Gender inverted, as in this case, Dad and son get involved with the ghost, but Mom's the one Locked Out of the Loop.

-- Town with a Dark Secret - Neighbourhood, actually, but the effect is pretty much the same.
+- Town with a Dark Secret: Or a Chicago Neighborhood with a Dark Secret, actually, but the effect is pretty much the same.